awsdocs/amazon-connect-admin-guide/doc_source/search-conversations.md

 + Sentiment score\.
 + Non\-talk time\.

-Each of these criteria is described in the following sections\.
+These criteria are described in the following sections\.

+## Required permissions for searching conversations<a name="security-profile-permissions-for-search"></a>

+Before you can search conversations, you need the following permissions, which allow you to do the type of search you want\.
++ **Contact search**\.
+This is required so you can get to the Contact Search page\.
++ **Search contacts by conversation characteristics**
++ **Search contacts by keywords**

+For more information, see [Security profile permissions for Contact Lens](permissions-for-contact-lens.md)\.

 ## Search for keywords<a name="keyword-search"></a>

 For search, Contact Lens uses the `standard` analyzer in Amazon Elasticsearch Service\.
-This analyzer is case\-insensitive\.
+This analyzer is not case sensitive\.
 For example, if you enter *thank you for your business 2 CANCELLED Flights*, the search looks for:

  \[thank, you, for, your, business, 2, cancelled, flights\]